Gradient Networks for Universal Magnetic Modeling of Synchronous Machines: Results

 \subsubsection{Model Performance}

-Fig.~\ref{fig:fem_torque_maps}(a) visualizes the proposed co-energy-based model with the softmax activation \eqref{eq:softmax}, trained with 10\% of the FEM dataset.
+Fig.~\ref{fig:fem_torque_maps}(a) visualizes the proposed co-energy-based model with the $p$-norm gradient activation \eqref{eq:pnormgrad}, trained with 10\% of the FEM dataset.
 The model captures both the rotor-angle dependence and the q-axis current dependence of the torque.
-Fig.~\ref{fig:fem_torque_maps}(b) shows a slice at $\isd = -0.72$~p.u. and $\isq = 0.72$~p.u., which approximately corresponds to the rated maximum-torque-per-ampere (MTPA) current.
+Fig.~\ref{fig:fem_torque_maps}(b) shows a slice at $\isd = -0.72$~p.u. and $\isq = 0.72$~p.u., which approximately corresponds to the rated MTPA current.
 The torque ripple caused by spatial harmonics is well captured.

-Table~\ref{tab:activation_comparison_harm} summarizes the prediction errors for flux linkage and torque over the entire FEM dataset.
+Table~\ref{tab:activation_comparison_harm} summarizes the torque prediction errors of the co-energy-based model over the entire FEM dataset.
 The model achieves good accuracy even when the training dataset is limited to 0.2\% of the full FEM dataset.
 The $p$-norm gradient activation \eqref{eq:pnormgrad} gives results comparable to the softmax activation \eqref{eq:softmax} when trained with 10\% of the dataset, but yields slightly higher errors when trained with 0.2\% of the dataset.
+The flux-linkage errors (not shown for brevity) follow the same trend: softmax is slightly better than the $p$-norm gradient, and both activations degrade only moderately when reducing the training set from 10\% to 0.2\%.

-\subsubsection{Application Examples}
+\subsection{Application Examples}

-The proposed models can be used for various applications, such as control design and digital twins.
-Fig.~\ref{fig:sim} shows a simulation example where the proposed energy-based magnetic model \eqref{eq:mag_per} with spatial harmonics is used.
-This formulation is convenient in simulations, since the flux linkages are states in the dynamics \eqref{eq:dyn}, resulting in a straightforward implementation.

-In the simulation, a flux-vector control system \cite{Tii2025, Var2022} uses the proposed co-energy-based dual model (i.e., the flux-linkage maps) without spatial harmonics.
-The flux-linkage maps are convenient in control applications, since the measured stator current is available while the flux linkages must be estimated.
-The optimal control loci are also computed from these flux-linkage maps.
-Fig.~\ref{fig:opt_loci} shows the MTPA trajectory, the maximum-torque-per-voltage (MTPV) trajectory, and three current limits.
-Owing to the smoothness of the model, these loci are smooth and free from numerical noise, unlike in the case of linear interpolation models.

-The machine is accelerated from standstill to 1~p.u. speed, while the maximum current is set to 2~p.u.
-The effect of spatial harmonics is most apparent in the actual torque, but it is also visible in other signals.
-The proposed models allow physically consistent high-fidelity simulations and provide a universal representation of the machine for control design.
+To demonstrate the practical applicability of the proposed approach, the learned magnetic models are evaluated in high-fidelity simulations and experimentally on a real-time closed-loop drive system.
+Fig.~\ref{fig:baldor} shows the experimental setup, where the same 5.6-kW PM synchronous reluctance machine is controlled by a dSPACE MicroLabBox.